pablofs20/UMU-MISP-FL/README.md

 python aggregator.py
 ```

-Next, run the `misp_retriever.py` module, providing the two main parameters `--retrieve_interval` or `-r` (time interval for querying MISP for new data) and `--inst_threshold` or `-i` (# of
+Next, run the `consumer.py` module, providing the two main parameters `--retrieve_interval` or `-r` (time interval for querying MISP for new data) and `--inst_threshold` or `-i` (# of
 instances needed to register against the aggregator and consume the data) through command line:

 ```
-python misp_retriever.py --retr_interval=<retrieve interval in seconds> --inst_threshold=<number of instances>
+python consumer.py --retr_interval=<retrieve interval in seconds> --inst_threshold=<number of instances>
 ```

-If the instance threshold is reached, a FL client will be created and registered against the aggregator.
+If the instance threshold is reached, a Flower FL client (see `FLClient.py`) will be created and registered against the aggregator.
 However, the process will not start until at least a second
 client joins the process.
 In order to do this, you need to set up a second client that can be:

-  - A normal FL client that uses data from a static dataset file.
-For instance, assuming we have the ToN-IoT partitions in CSV files, create a Flower client able to
-  load the data from the file, preprocess it, create an initial ML model and register against the aggregator.
-To do this, please refer to the `FLClient.py` code and [Flower official documentation](https://flower.dev/docs/).
+  - A dummy FL client that uses data from a static dataset file.
+For instance, assuming we have the ToN-IoT partitions in CSV files, create a Flower client that loads the data from any of the partitions we provide.
+To do this from scratch, please refer [Flower official documentation](https://flower.dev/docs/).
+However, we have also provided an example named `auxiliary_client.py` under the root folder.
-  - Another MISP-FL client (similar to the described one) that retrieves the data from its local MISP server.
-This can represent another organization.
+  - Another consumer module similar to the described one, but configured to work with a different MISP server which would represent another organization/domain.